sethminaudana/kids-gaming-platform/README.md

 ## 📝 Future Scope

-* Integration with AI to predict ADHD subtypes.
+* AI Analysis: implementing a Python microservice to analyze gameplay patterns.
-* Mobile application development (React Native/Flutter).
-* Expansion of game library to test for other neurodivergent conditions.
+* Expansion: Adding more modules for other neurodivergent conditions.

 ---